lucky-gru/getaddressio_api_wrapper/README.md

 ## Requirements

-1. Please change .env.sample to .env
+1. Please change .env.example to .env
 2. You need to put a correct getaddress.io API key to .env file

 ## Install